 There was also a time in my life when I adopted a biphasic sleep pattern for about 6 months.
 During that time, I didn’t have a single episode of sleep paralysis.

 Lucid Dreamers & Sleep Paralysis

 What are your experiences with sleep paralysis?
-What are your techniques to coping?
+What are your techniques for coping?
 Let us know in the comments.